Man wanted over Channel people-smuggling operation facing extradition

 Poore is thought to have arrived in the UK from Germany last week, a day before a slew of raids took place across Europe, leading to around 40 arrests as part of the biggest international police operation of its kind.

+He appeared at Westminster Magistrates’ Court, wearing a blue T-shirt, on Thursday but the case was delayed because he asked for a Kurdish interpreter and there was not one available.

-He is due to appear at Westminster Magistrates’ Court on Thursday for extradition proceedings.
+He was remanded in custody and is due to appear at the same court, alongside an interpreter, on Friday.

 Operation Punjum, led by the NCA in the UK, was carried out alongside Operation Thoren in Europe to target a network suspected of smuggling up to 10,000 migrants across the Channel in the last 12 to 18 months.